Minecraft: Education Edition

 Geoguessr

-Bottom line: Game-based platform is a great way to get kids interested in world geography, think critically, and expose them to cultures other than their own.
+Bottom Line: Game-based platform can get kids interested in world geography and expose them to different cultures on a surface level.

 Quandary